jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 > ## 4.3 Metamorphic Properties
 >
 > [Metamorphic testing](http://www.cs.hku.hk/research/techreps/document/TR-2017-04.pdf)
 > is a successful approach to the oracle problem in many contexts.
-The basic idea is this: even if the expected result of a function call such as `tree.insert(k, v)` may be difficult to predict, we may still be able to express an expected relationship between this result, and the result of a related call.
-For example, if we insert an additional key into `tree` before calling `insert(k, v)`, we might expect the additional key to be inserted into the result also.
+The basic idea is this: even if the expected result of a function call such as `tree.insert(key, value)` may be difficult to predict, we may still be able to express an expected relationship between this result, and the result of a related call.
+For example, if we insert an additional key into `tree` before calling `insert(key, value)`, we might expect the additional key to be inserted into the result also.
 >
 > Formalizing this intuition, we might define the property